 Periodically, the adnisd process connects to Active Directory through the adclient process to locate updates to explicitly-defined NIS maps.
 It then synchronizes the local cache of NIS map data to mirror any changes detected in Active Directory.
 After polling Active Directory for updates to explicitly-defined maps, the adnisd process retrieves all users and groups in the current zone from adclient, and generates the derived maps for user and group information.

 In essence, the computer where both adclient and adnisd run acts as the NIS server for the local computer’s zone.
 The NIS clients on the network communicate with adnisd using Remote Procedure Calls (RPC) sent to the NIS port on the Centrify-managed computer.
 The adclient process is responsible for all communication with Active Directory and maintains its own separate cache of data from which adnisd can derive the user and group information for the zone.
 The adnisd process then stores all of the explicitly-defined and derived maps in its own local cache of map data (in most cases, /var/centrifydc/nis/*).
 Because adnisd always responds to NIS client requests using the data in its local cache, it can respond even when Active Directory is not available.

 The following figure provides a simplified summary of operation.

 Note: The adnisd process cannot be used with any legacy NIS servers in a NIS domain.
-It can only be used in conjunction with Active Directory and the Centrify UNIX agent.
+It can only be used in conjunction with Active Directory and the Centrify Agent for *NIX.